Dobele – Order Castle Doblen

 Architecture

 The castle was built on a hill, on the high, western bank of the Bērze River.
-It was protected by high slopes on three sides, only from the south it was necessary to make a transverse ditch.
+It was protected by high slopes on three sides, but a moat was made on the south and west, which could connect with the Bērze riverbed on the northern side.
 Castle had an irregular, spacious, walled courtyard, unusual for Teutonic strongholds, formed asymmetrically probably due to the shape of the hill and the earlier wood and earth fortifications.
 Over the course of 180 meters in length, it narrowed towards the north from 94 to 18.5 meters, where on the very promontory, in the corner, the upper ward was located, built on a trapezoidal plan, 32 meters long and 18.5 to 37 meters wide.
+The buildings and fortifications of the castle were built of erratic stones, bricks were used for architectural details.

 The main, representative rooms of the upper ward were located in the southern wing (33.6 x 11 meters).
 Its massive structure protected the small courtyard of the north side.
 The southern wing had walls up to 2 meters thick and protruded about 6 meters in front of the line of the walls of the upper ward in the east.
 There were basements, probably for storage purposes, the ground floor and first floor, divided on each floor into two rooms: larger three-bay rooms measuring 22 x 7 meters and smaller two-bay rooms measuring 4 x 9 meters.
 On the ground floor, in a larger room, there was a Gothic stellar vault.
 This room was transformed into a chapel in the 16th century, so the original chapel had to be located in a different place.
 In the upper ward there had to be also a refectory and a dormitory required by the order’s rule.
 An interesting element were small turrets, relatively rare in Livonia and more common in Prussia, placed in the corners of the southern wing.